Some of the Great DIY Home Experiments

 As a student of Physics you probably understand the fun in having your very own DIY Home experiments.
 What you may not know is that Physics can be applied to almost any area of your life.
 You can use it to learn about the Universe in general, you can find out what makes stars explode, you can create the world’s most efficient garden hose and much more.
 You don’t need a graduate degree to do these experiments; all you need is a little patience and a whole lot of determination.
 You can perform almost all of the examples of physics ithittle hydrogen and a trip to the hobby shop.
 In this article, we are going to discuss some of the great DIY Home experiments you can try out.
 If you are new to physics, these can get you started with some real science projects that will really blow your mind!

 One of the biggest DIY Home experiments is probably the experiment that you’ve probably seen before on the television show MythBusters.
 They’ve got a whole bunch of different ways that they can try to blow up bombs and other things, but one of the most interesting uses of physics that they mention is to blow up an air tank with helium.
 They do this by using a small amount of water from an aquarium and a balloon filled with helium.
 They then try to see how much pressure they need to push the water out through the balloons, which is made up of a combination of the helium and water.

-A couple of years ago, the University of Minnesota used physics to create homemade bombs.
+A couple of years ago, the University of Minnesota used physics to create homemade magnetic hooks.
 The professors that were behind the project were looking for a way to make the gas used in a hydrogen bomb explode in a different way than we usually see when we set these things off.
 They were using a lot of science to try to figure out how to make a hydrogen bomb explode using less heat and a smaller amount of explosive material.
-These experiments are pretty impressive, and they certainly give us an idea of what might be possible if we were ever able to make our own bombs using the principles of physics.
+These magnetic hooks are pretty impressive, and they certainly give us an idea of what might be possible if we were ever able to make our own bombs using the principles of physics.

 Don’t forget your neodymium magnets.